JameDevOfficial/SpotifyInstaller/README.md

 Install the better version of spotify from https://github.com/mrpond/BlockTheSpot using this ps1 file or the mobile android version from xManager.
 - Desktop Version: Install.ps1
-- Mobile Version (Android Only): Spotify Lite Apk
+- Mobile Version (Android Only): Spotify Lite.apk

 # **Install Desktop Version**
 1. Execute "Install.ps1"